CS231n • Convolutional Neural Networks

 -

-For example, using the same \(7 \times 7\) image and \(3 \times 3\) filter but with a stride of 2:
+For example, with a \(7 \times 7\) image and a \(3 \times 3\) filter using stride 2:

 -

-This yields a \(3 \times 3\) output instead of \(5 \times 5\), effectively compressing the spatial representation.
+This yields a \(3 \times 3\) output, compressing the representation by skipping intermediate positions.

 -

-The following figure shows how convolving a \(7 \times 7\) image with a \(3 \times 3\) filter and a stride length of 2 leads to a \(3 \times 3\) output.
-Notice that some parts of the input are skipped, reducing resolution but also computation.
+The following figure shows how a \(7 \times 7\) image with a \(3 \times 3\) filter and stride 2 results in a \(3 \times 3\) output.
+Some details are skipped, trading resolution for computational efficiency.

 When Filters Don’t Fit Cleanly